Saša Dončić: Coaching career

-After retiring from playing professional basketball, Dončić began his career working as a basketball coach, in 2010.
+After retiring from playing professional basketball, Dončić began his career working as a basketball coach in 2010.

 Personal life

 Dončić was born in Šempeter pri Gorici, Yugoslavia, now present-day Slovenia.
 His family is of Serbian descent.

 He was married to Slovenian model and beauty salon owner Mirjam Poterbin, until their divorce in 2008.
-His son Luka, who is also a professional basketball player, currently plays with the Dallas Mavericks in the NBA.
+Their son Luka, who is also a professional basketball player, currently plays with the Los Angeles Lakers in the NBA.